adampdp/MSNnetwork/README.md

 https://www.netpyne.org/documentation/installation

 Download the code into a single directory.
-In the same directory compile the mod files : nrnivmodl *mod
+In the same directory compile the mod files on the command line : nrnivmodl mechanisms

 Set the number of cores, 'numprocs' in t42_batch.py

-Then : nrniv -python t42_batch.py
+Then on the command line : nrniv -python t42_batch.py

 A directory 't42_data' will be created with the output files.